What Is Curry and How to Use It

 Along with stews and curries, you can also use curry pastes to make a salad dressing with yogurt or mayonnaise.
 Use it as a marinade for chicken, beef, and seafood to add a bold flavor to your menu.
-You can even prepare a vegan Thai tofu and vegetable curry to accommodate alternative diets in your restaurant.
+You can even prepare a vegan Thai curry with plant-based meat alternatives like tofu to accommodate alternative diets in your restaurant.

 Curry Paste vs Curry Powder